technoidentity/devfractal/README.md

 _Lots of examples are available and are planned for all of the above abstractions._

-## Partial implementation

-### `ui` library

-1. Use headless components for accessible components: radix-ui.

-2. Integrate with a tailwind for themeable and extensible components

-3. Use shadcn/ui for most `ui` components.

 ### `server`(mini trpc) library

 1. Use `endpoint` abstraction to implement server-side calls using express.